-There are many different types of flat roofs that can be used for buildings.
-Some of the most common materials used in making flat roofs include: metal, slate, tile, plastic, and wood.
+Many different types of flat roofs can be used for buildings.
+Some of the most common materials used in making flat roofs include metal, slate, tile, plastic, and wood.
 Flat roofs can be a great option for buildings because they are weatherproof and often have a lower cost than other types of roofs.

 When selecting a flat roof for your building, it is important to consider the type of material that will be used, the cost of installation, and the maintenance required.
 Flat roofs are becoming more popular because they have many benefits.
 Some of the benefits of using a flat roof include affordability, energy efficiency, and durability among others.

 There are a few types of flat roofs that you should consider when choosing one for your building categorized based on methods and materials of construction and these include the following:

 Built-up Roofing; This was originally used mostly for industrial and commercial buildings.
 The roof structure is built with gravel that is used to cover the flat roof surface, with the binding agent being tar, asphalt, or petroleum.
 The roofing tar forms between two and three layers, and then gravel is used to fill the tar.
 Gravel has unbelievable fireproof properties making it a safe roofing option.
 Thanks to its high-density composition, it’s extremely cheap to place on flat roofs, making it highly cost-effective for residential buildings.
 One downside of this roof type is the foul stench from the tar.
 Another major disadvantage of having a gravel roof is that it makes the roof heavy and often develops clogged gutters.
 This likely leads to drainage problems if proper care and maintenance aren’t done.
 Furthermore, the source of leaks can be difficult to locate on this type of roof.